Updated: February 1, 2021

 - Contract local CBOs to provide local health department staff with surge support

-- Coordinate with the DOH for events and campaigns around health promotion (e.g. mobile testing, flu vaccination)
+- Coordinate with the DPH for events and campaigns around health promotion (e.g. mobile testing, flu vaccination).

-- Public-facing communications for contact tracing programs should include multi-channel media campaigns in order to reach the highest number of people (i.e. TV, radio, Facebook/Instagram, Google Ads, and town halls), as seen by these ads created by the Massachusetts CTC
+- Public-facing communications for contact tracing programs should include multi-channel media campaigns in order to reach the highest number of people (i.e. TV, radio, Facebook/Instagram, Google Ads, and town halls).

 Metrics should guide every contact tracing program in improving quality and ensuring program effectiveness

-- Demographic metrics provide a profile of the contract tracing program – all key performance indicators (KPIs) should be disaggregated by key demographic variables (i.e. gender, race, ethnicity) and analyzed for differences
+- Demographic metrics provide a profile of the contract tracing program – all key performance indicators (KPIs) should be disaggregated by key demographic variables (i.e. gender, race, ethnicity, and language) and analyzed for differences.

-Effective contact tracing programs focus on 4 critical dimensions: scale, speed, retention, and equity
+Effective contact tracing programs focus on 4 critical dimensions: equity, scale, speed, and retention.

 - Scale: Has the response built up the infrastructure to meet demand (e.g., staffing capacity, social support resources)?